 Fungal cells also contain mitochondria and a complex system of internal membranes, including the endoplasmic reticulum and Golgi apparatus.

-a layer of β-1,3-glucan (zymosan): Glucose polymers that function to cross-link chitin or chitosan polymers. β-glucans are glucose molecules linked via β-(1,3)- or β-(1,6)- bonds and provide rigidity to the cell wall while α-glucans are defined by α-(1,3)- and/or α-(1,4) bonds and function as part of the matrix
+- A layer of β-1,3-glucan (zymosan): Glucose polymers that function to cross-link chitin or chitosan polymers. β-glucans are glucose molecules linked via β-(1,3)- or β-(1,6)- bonds and provide rigidity to the cell wall while α-glucans are defined by α-(1,3)- and α-(1,4) bonds and function as part of the matrix

 - Proteins: a layer of mannoproteins (mannose-containing glycoproteins) that are heavily glycosylated at the outside of the cell.